Percussion notation: Specifying percussion techniques

 All note letter-names in this section refer to the bass clef; the notes remain in the same physical locations when the neutral clef is used.

 Rolls: Diagonal lines across the note stem (or above a whole note).
 Usually three diagonal lines denote a roll, whereas fewer would be interpreted as measured subdivisions of the note (two lines for sixteenths, one for eighths).

 Open hi-hat: X notehead in the hi-hat part with small o above.

 Closed hi-hat: X notehead in the hi-hat part with + above.

 Cross Stick: X notehead in the snare drum part.

 Rim Shot: diagonal slash through note head.

 Brush sweep: horizontal-line notehead, with a slur mark added to show that the brush is not lifted.
 (Together, the horizontal-line notehead and its stem look rather like a long "T" or a long inverted "T", depending which way the stem is going.)

 Dynamic accents

 In percussion notation, accents are almost always to be interpreted as dynamic accents.
 Typically this involves emphasizing the accented note simply by raising the dynamic level.

 The meanings of the different types of accents are not entirely standard.
 The image above shows the accent notations most commonly used by composers of percussion music.

 The tenuto sign is often used to indicate an only slightly raised dynamic level, less than a normal accent.
 Marcato signs typically indicate a dramatically raised dynamic level.
-It is important to note that these markings, especially the tenuto sign, often have different meanings in the musical notation for other instruments.
+These markings, especially the tenuto sign, often have different meanings in the musical notation for other instruments.